CaroHaensch/carohaensch.github.io/index.md

 ## Teaching assistant

-- Haensch, Anna-Carolina.
-2021.
-"SURV699: Introduction to Official Statistics." (taught by Walter Radermacher) International Program in Survey and Data Science.
+- "SURV699: Introduction to Official Statistics." (taught by Walter Radermacher) International Program in Survey and Data Science.
-- Haensch, Anna-Carolina.
-2019.
-"SURV726: Multiple Imputation." (taught by Jörg Drechsler) International Program in Survey and Data Science.
+- "SURV726: Multiple Imputation." (taught by Jörg Drechsler) International Program in Survey and Data Science.
-- Haensch, Anna-Carolina.
-2019.
-"SURV725: Item Nonresponse and Imputation." (taught by Jörg Drechsler) International Program in Survey and Data Science.
+- "SURV725: Item Nonresponse and Imputation." (taught by Jörg Drechsler) International Program in Survey and Data Science.
-- Haensch, Anna-Carolina.
-2017.
-"Policial Science.
-Introduction to Empirical Research Methods." (taught by Paul Thurner) Ludwig-Maximilians-Universität (LMU) München SS 2017: 4x2 SWS.
+- "Introduction to Empirical Research Methods in Political Science." (taught by Paul Thurner) Ludwig-Maximilians-Universität (LMU) München SS 2017.

 ## Other

-- Weiß, Bernd, Jessica Wengrzik, and Anna-Carolina Haensch.
-2018.
-"Meta-Analysis in Social Research and Survey Methodology."
-GESIS Summer School 2018.
+- "Meta-Analysis in Social Research and Survey Methodology." (together with Bernd Weiß and Jessica Wengrzik) GESIS Summer School 2018.